 - Satisfy Your Conditions Ahead Of Time – Once you get over 5 offers on a property the chances of the seller accepting a conditional offer drop off dramatically.
 Your offer now becomes a gamble for them to accept because there is no guarantee it will go through.
 Most of the time at least one of those offers will have no conditions so the listing agent and even though they may be offering less money they may accept that instead because it is a firm offer.
 When an agent is sorting through 5+ offers you can almost guarantee your conditional offer is getting tossed to the side and if there are over 10 offers, don’t even bother.
 Your chances are slim to none.
 Therefore it is important to have a good relationship with your mortgage provider who can give you the green light ahead of time and weigh the options if it doesn’t appraise.
 Status certificates can be reviewed in advance for condos and there is nothing stopping you doing a home inspection before the offer date.

 - Gimmicks Can Work….
 Sometimes – You have probably heard stories about people who write a letter to the seller with their family photo attached showing telling the seller how much they love their home and will take care of it.
 If I am on the listing side, this stuff is just fluff.
 My job is to get my seller the highest price with the least conditions that will align best with their future plans and has the highest probability of going through.
-While these things can pull on the heartstrings for some sellers and do work from time to time, once you are over 10 offers, they likely won’t even have time to look at these things.
+That being said it has worked for my clients in the past.
+While these things can pull on the heartstrings for some sellers once you are over 10 offers, they likely won’t even have time to look at these things.
 If it is a property you absolutely must have then it doesn’t hurt to do this but try to connect with the seller in the letter and show how you are similar to them (ie. if they are a golfer – ie. you saw a bunch of photos or trophies and you are too, point those things out in your letter in a non-creepy stalker-ish way).
 These things typically work better on older sellers who have owned the property for a long time.

 - Closing Date – Closing date can be a sticking point in offers so if the seller’s have a preferred one make that your closing date too.